yudataguy/Awesome-Japanese/readme.md

 	* [How to Install Japanese Keyboard on Everything](https://www.tofugu.com/japanese/how-to-install-japanese-keyboard/) - Guide by Tofugu.
 * Browser Extension:satellite:
 	* Firefox
-		* [rikaichan](https://addons.mozilla.org/en-US/firefox/addon/rikaichan/) - Japanese to English/German/French/Russian dictionary.
+		* [Rikaichamp](https://addons.mozilla.org/en-US/firefox/addon/rikaichamp/) - Japanese to English/German/French/Russian dictionary.
 Just hover the mouse on top of a word, and a popup appears.
+This add-on is more competible with latest Firefox version and comes with dictionaries files.
 		* [Furigana Inserter](https://addons.mozilla.org/firefox/addon/7913) - Allows you to insert furigana into a Japanese text.
 	* Chrome
 		* [Yomichan](https://chrome.google.com/webstore/detail/yomichan/ogmnaimimemjmbakcfefmnahgdfhfami) - Yomichan turns your browser into a tool for building Japanese language literacy by helping you to decipher texts which would be otherwise too difficult tackle.